 Please find our school's Pupil Premium report here

 Schools must publish a strategy for their use of the pupil premium.
-This may be planned over 3 years.

 For the current academic year, schools must include: